I've got so much stuff coming in here, I can't keep track of it anymore.

 Let me break this down.

-Carrie mediated Afghanistan's election, which is now called corrupt by Obama and the UN, who promptly hire Kerry as a key advisor.
+Kerry mediated Afghanistan's election, which is now called corrupt by Obama and the UN, who promptly hire Kerry as a key advisor.

-Resume enhancement by why not go all the way and send Jimmy Carter over there to uh make sure the runoff is fair.
+Resume enhancement by why not go all the way and send Jimmy Carter over there to make sure the runoff is fair.

-Beyond policy, Carrie knows how Washington works.
+Beyond policy, Kerry knows how Washington works.

-Carrie and Obama also share a political pedigree.
+Kerry and Obama also share a political pedigree.

 Both were mentored by Senator Kennedy.